OctopusDeploy/blog/blog/2022-q2/what-is-shadow-it/index.md

 Using runbooks can restrict this process and make IT resources more standardized.
 Operations can use runbooks to enable monitoring and security on IT resources.

 Though runbooks don't solve every aspect of shadow IT, runbooks can improve IT resource governance and ease of use for end-users.
-According to MRC on managing shadow IT risk[7]:
+[According to MRC on managing shadow IT risk](https://www.mrc-productivity.com/blog/2016/07/6-ways-to-reduce-shadow-it-security-risks/):

 > The goal of this step is controlled, self-service solutions.
 Any software you provide must meet two important criteria:
 > - Self-service: Users must use the solution without bothering IT.